Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 Followed by:

 - TLS handshake (Client Hello → Server Hello)
 - Encrypted communication established

 **Assessment:**
-This suggests use of Telegram infrastructure, likely for signalling, fallback communications, or operator interaction.
+This indicates early-stage communication with Telegram infrastructure.
+Given the timing (immediately after execution), this may be used for signalling, notification, or as part of a broader communication mechanism.

 ---